padeir0/millipascal/spec.md

 but the LHS is evaluated only once.

-Last, but not least, is the swap operator `<>`, which is included for brevity and performance.
+Last, but not least, is the swap operator `<>`, which is included for brevity.
 Swapping two values is a common operation, and should have built-in support.
-In this case both the LHS and RHS must be *assignable*, and LHS is still evaluated before the RHS.
+In this case both the LHS and RHS must be *assignable*, and RHS is still evaluated before the LHS.
-It may improve performance because x86_64 allows `xchg r1, r2` to exchange two regiters, this would map directly to assembly without an optimization pass.

 ### expressions